 If the tiles in your home are looking a bit worn out, you might be thinking about replacing them.
 Hold your horses though.
 Using the best tile paint can save you lots of time and effort by refreshing the look and feel of your tiles without having to replace them.

-But how do you know which tile paint is best for you?
+So how do you know which tile paint is best for you?
 Well, this all depends on the job at hand.
 Our advice is to always use a paint that’s been formulated for a specific job.
 For example, if you’re thinking about painting your floor tiles – a paint formulated for floor tiles will be better than kitchen wall tiles.

 Best Tile Paint Overall: Johnstone’s Tile Paint

 This Revive tile paint lives up to its name – it’s designed to ensure outdated ceramic tiles are given a new lease of life.
-Once dried, it produces a lovely glossy finish which helps achieve that squeaky clean look.
+Once dried, it produces a lovely glossy finish which helps achieve that squeaky-clean look.
 Of course, with a glossy finish comes durability thus making this paint perfect for kitchen or bathroom tiles.

 It doesn’t need an undercoat or a primer and is touch dry in about 2 hours, depending on the temperature of your home and is very easy to apply with either a roller or a brush.
 Feel free to paint each tile individually or paint over the grout.
 If painting over the grout in between each tile, make sure to go back over the lines with a good quality grout pen.